 Our thoughts and feelings have patterns, our behaviour comes from these patterns.
 And this is not always in a positive way.

 For instance, how often have you woken up feeling anxious about the day ahead?
-It may be an important meeting or examination, or a medical procedure that you are apprehensive about.
+It may be that you have an important meeting or examination, or a medical procedure that you are apprehensive about.

 Firstly, because you are attuned to the negativity in your thoughts, you notice more that is going wrong with the day.
 All the traffic queues are against you, all the parking spaces are taken.
 The person who serves you coffee is rude.
 As a consequence the outcome doesn’t feel as good due to the negative way your day began.